LLM Reference

 Deep dive

-The capability footprint differs most on vision: Claude 3.7 Sonnet, multimodal input: Claude 3.7 Sonnet, reasoning mode: Claude 3.7 Sonnet, function calling: Claude 3.7 Sonnet, tool use: Claude 3.7 Sonnet, and code execution: Claude 3.7 Sonnet.
-Both models share structured outputs, so the practical split is not just feature count.
+The capability footprint differs most on reasoning mode: Claude 3.7 Sonnet, function calling: Claude 3.7 Sonnet, tool use: Claude 3.7 Sonnet, and code execution: Claude 3.7 Sonnet.
+Both models share vision, multimodal input, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 For cost, Claude 3.5 Sonnet v2 lists $6/1M input and $30/1M output tokens on the cheapest tracked provider, while Claude 3.7 Sonnet lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
 A 70/30 input-output blend puts Claude 3.7 Sonnet lower by about $6.60 per million blended tokens.
 Availability is 2 providers versus 6, so concentration risk also matters.

-Choose Claude 3.5 Sonnet v2 when provider fit are central to the workload.
+Choose Claude 3.5 Sonnet v2 when vision-heavy evaluation are central to the workload.
 Choose Claude 3.7 Sonnet when coding workflow support, lower input-token cost, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
+This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.

 FAQ